-A build-up of plaque in the carotid artery can lead to atherosclerosis, narrowing of the artery, stenosis, and subsequent carotid artery disease.
-Carotid artery disease increases a person’s risk for cerebrovascular disease or stroke.
-This disease can be asymptomatic or symptomatic.
-Carotid endarterectomy (CEA) is a surgery performed to decrease the risk of stroke.
-The procedure entails removing plaque from the common carotid artery and internal carotid artery to improve blood flow and remove embolic material.
+A build-up of plaque in the carotid artery can lead to atherosclerosis and stenosis of the artery, which may or may not be symptomatic clinically.
+Such carotid artery disease increases a person’s risk for cerebrovascular disease and stroke.
+Carotid endarterectomy (CEA) is a surgery performed to decrease the risk of stroke in a patient with known cerebrovascular atherosclerotic disease.
+The procedure entails removing plaque from the common carotid artery and/or internal carotid artery to improve blood flow and remove potential embolic material, restoring more normal cerebral blood flow.
 Carotid artery reconstructions began in the early 1950s, and techniques for carotid endarterectomy procedures, as well as indications to perform them, have evolved.

 Within the superior mediastinum, the arch of the aorta can be found at the level of the sternal angle.
-Three large vessels originate from the aorta.
-This includes the brachiocephalic trunk, the left common carotid artery, and left subclavian artery.
-On the right side, the common carotid artery stems off as the first branch the brachiocephalic trunk.
-Both the left and right common carotids will bifurcate into an internal and external carotid artery.
-This division occurs around the fourth cervical vertebrae (C4) along the superior border of the thyroid cartilage.
-There is a deep cervical fascia that forms the carotid sheath.
-This surrounds the carotid arteries, internal jugular vein, and vagus nerve.
+Three large vessels originate from the aorta: the brachiocephalic trunk, the left common carotid artery, and the left subclavian artery.
+On the right side, the common carotid artery arises as the first branch of the brachiocephalic trunk.
+Both the left and right common carotids bifurcate into an internal and external carotid artery, classically in the neck at the level of the fourth cervical vertebra (C4), near the superior border of the thyroid cartilage.
+The deep cervical fascia forms the carotid sheath, surrounding the carotid arteries, internal jugular veins, and vagus nerves.
 They are found medially to the sternocleidomastoid muscle.
 The internal carotid artery will continue into the skull to form part of the Circle of Willis and supply blood to the brain and eyes.
 Branches of the external carotid artery supply blood to the neck and face.

 In 1987 the North American Symptomatic Carotid Endarterectomy Trials (NASCET) began.
 Patients with moderate carotid stenosis (less than 70%) and severe carotid stenosis (greater than 70%) were randomly assigned to treatment groups, which included antithrombotic medication for a majority of patients.
-The study found that the benefit of surgery was great for those who had severe carotid stenosis, and patients with less than 50% stenosis were found to have no benefit.
-Patients who have 50% or more narrowing of the carotid artery and history of ipsilateral stroke or TIA are recommended to have carotid endarterectomy surgery.
-Symptoms of TIA can include amaurosis fugax, a painless temporary loss of vision in one or both eyes, hemiparesis, and speech loss episode.
+The study found that the benefit of surgery was significant for those with severe carotid stenosis and that patients with less than 50% stenosis gained no significant benefit from CEA.
+This important study forms the basis of current practice guidelines: patients with 50% or more stenosis of the carotid artery and history of ipsilateral stroke or TIA are recommended to have carotid endarterectomy.
+Symptoms of TIA can include amaurosis fugax, a painless temporary loss of vision in one or both eyes often described as a "curtain falling down" over the visual field, hemiparesis, facial weakness, and speech loss.

+A similarly important study examined asymptomatic patients with documented carotid disease.
+In the Asymptomatic Carotid Artery Stenosis (ACAS) trials for endarterectomy, it was shown that after the procedure there is a significant 5-year reduction in stroke risk in asymptomatic patients with severe stenosis.
 Asymptomatic patients with 70% or more narrowing, also are encouraged to undertake the surgery.
-In the Asymptomatic Carotid Artery Stenosis (ACAS) trials for endarterectomy, it was shown that after the procedure there is a significant 5-year reduction in stroke risk in asymptomatic patients.
-As medical therapy has improved since the 1980s, the CREST-2 trial is currently underway.
-The trial will provide data about best medical therapy versus surgery in patients with asymptomatic, high grade internal carotid stenosis.
+As medical therapy has improved since the 1980s, the CREST-2 trial is currently underway and enrolling patients.
+The trial aims to provide data comparing intensive medical therapy versus surgery in patients with asymptomatic, high grade internal carotid stenosis.

-It is possible to screen asymptomatic patients with the use of carotid duplex ultrasonography (CDU).
-It can assess the degree of carotid stenosis.
-The severity of the obstruction correlates to carotid velocity.
-Inaccuracies can be shown if there are blood vessel kinks and bends which may cause elevated velocities.
-Although it is a great tool for detecting hemodynamically significant stenosis, it has relatively low specificity for those patients with 50% to 60% stenosis.
+It is possible to screen asymptomatic patients with the use of carotid duplex ultrasonography (CDU), which can assess the degree of carotid stenosis.
+The severity of the obstruction correlates with carotid flow velocity: according to Poiseuille's Law, the narrower the lumen of the vessel, the higher the flow rate will be through the stenotic segment.
+Inaccuracies can be shown if there are tortuosities in the vessel, which may cause elevated velocities.
+Although CDU is useful in detecting hemodynamically significant stenosis, it has relatively low specificity for those patients with 50% to 60% stenosis.
 Other forms of screening include computed tomography angiography (CTA), and contrast-enhanced magnetic resonance angiography (CE-MRA).
-They help to assess other variables that can impact an individuals risk including plaque morphology, intracranial collateralization, and brain perfusion.
-CTA or CE-MRA information can be used alongside CDU to help put into perspective a patient's need for surgery.
+These imaging modalities help to assess other variables that can impact an individual's risk including plaque morphology, intracranial collateralization, and brain perfusion.
+CTA or CE-MRA information can be used alongside CDU to help determine an individual patient's risk profile when contemplating surgery.

-Symptomatic patients who are very ill and unable to undergo surgery may be candidates for carotid angioplasty and stenting (CAS).
+Symptomatic patients who are very ill and unable to undergo an open surgical procedure may be candidates for carotid angioplasty and stenting (CAS).
 The stent, a small, flexible, mesh-like tube is inserted into the artery under local anesthesia.
-The tube is then expanded to move plaque deposit out of the way and allow for more blood flow through the area.
-It was found from the carotid revascularization endarterectomy versus stenting Trials (CREST) that CEA and CAS did not yield significant differences when considering postoperative complications like restenosis, myocardial infarction, periprocedural stroke, ipsilateral stroke, and/or death.
-However, differences in the risk of stroke or death was higher in patients that underwent CAS.
-Other considerations for stenting is if the patient is at high risk for general anesthesia complications.
+The tube is then expanded over a balloon to expand the lumen of the artery and improve blood flow.
+A multi-institutional study, the Carotid Revascularization Endarterectomy versus Stenting Trials (CREST), demonstrated CEA and CAS yield similar outcomes in terms of postoperative complications such as restenosis, myocardial infarction, long-term stroke, and/or death.
+However, the risk of peri-procedural stroke was significantly higher in patients undergoing CAS, while the overall risk of myocardial infarction was significantly higher in CEA

-Patients who have undergone neck radiotherapy, inducing stenosis, are at higher risk of developing temporary cranial nerve injury during endarterectomy, and late cerebrovascular events and restenosis following angioplasty and stenting.
-Endarterectomy is more challenging because these patients tend to have more diffuse plaques, as well as adhesions, scar tissue, and wound complications if prior radical neck dissection is done.
+While not an absolute contraindication, patients with a history of radiation therapy to the neck are at higher risk of developing temporary cranial nerve injury during CEA, and also at increased risk of late cerebrovascular events and restenosis following CAS.
+CEA is more technically challenging in the radiated neck because these patients tend to have more diffuse plaques, as well as adhesions, scar tissue, and wound complications as a result of radiation.

-A patient undergoing carotid endarterectomy should be on antiplatelet therapy (unless contraindicated) before the surgery.
+A patient undergoing carotid endarterectomy should be on antiplatelet therapy (unless contraindicated) prior to surgery.
 For this procedure, general anesthesia or local anesthesia may be used.
 For local anesthesia, the patient can be awake but sedated.
 They will feel numbness only at the site of the surgery.
 The patient should be draped and sterilized at the neck including the jaw and earlobe.

 There are two main surgical techniques for carotid endarterectomy: the classical/conventional method and the eversion method.

-The surgeon makes an incision alongside the medial aspect of the sternocleidomastoid muscle, cutting through fat, the platysma muscle, and eventually reaching the carotid sheath.
-After carefully removing part of the sheath, the carotid arteries are exposed.
-The internal carotid artery is clamped down to temporarily stop blood flow.
-The surgeon will open a long the length of the internal carotid artery, as much needed to find the plaque.
-Before removing the plaque, the clamps are taken off the artery, and a flexible tube is placed to shunt blood around the endarterectomy site.
-After the blockage is removed, the artery is sewn closed with a patch that will widen the vessel.
-There are different options for patches, including the patient's vein, bovine patch, or artificial patch (Dacron).
-After the patch is sewn on, it is important to confirm satisfactory blood flow with ultrasound Doppler or angiography.
+The surgeon makes an incision alongside the medial aspect of the sternocleidomastoid muscle, cutting through fat, the platysma muscle, dissecting deeply to reach the carotid sheath.
+After carefully incising the sheath, the carotid arteries are exposed.
+The internal carotid artery is clamped proximal and distal to the plaque temporarily stop blood flow.
+The surgeon will open along the length of the internal carotid artery, progressing proximally and distally to locate both ends of the plaque.
+The clamps are released one at a time and a flexible bypass stent is placed to temporarily shunt blood around the endarterectomy site while the blockage is removed.
+The artery then repaired with a patch that will widen the vessel lumen, and the bypass stent is removed.
+There are different patch materials available including autologous vein, bovine patch, or synthetics (Dacron).
+After the vessel is repaired, satisfactory blood flow is confirmed with ultrasound Doppler or angiography.

 Complications during and after surgery are dependent on various factors, such as surgeon skill and technique, patient’s risk factors, management before or after surgery.